quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Request Forgery Attacks

-A request forgery attack occurs where one endpoint causes its peer to perform some unwanted action, such as issuing a request.
-Request forgery attacks aim to provide an attacker with access to certain capabilities of its peer that might otherwise be unavailable to the attacker.
-For a networking protocol, a request forgery attack is often used to gain access to implicit authorization conferred by their peer's location in the network.
+A request forgery attack occurs where an endpoint causes its peer to issue a request towards a victim, with the request controlled by the endpoint.
+Request forgery attacks aim to provide an attacker with access to capabilities of its peer that might otherwise be unavailable to the attacker.
+For a networking protocol, a request forgery attack is often used to exploit any implicit authorization conferred on the peer by the victim due to the peer's location in the network.

-For request forgery to be effective, an attacker needs to be able to influence what their peer sends, and where it is sent.
+For request forgery to be effective, an attacker needs to be able to influence what packets the peer sends and where these packets are sent.
 If an attacker can target a vulnerable service with a controlled payload, that service might perform actions that are attributed to the attacker's peer, but decided by the attacker.

 For example, cross-site request forgery {{?CSRF=DOI.10.1145/1455770.1455782}}